Path Planning using a One-shot-sampling Skeleton Map: Biography Section

-{\bf Juan Irving Vasquez }\quad received his M.Sc. and Ph.D. degrees from the National Institute for Astrophysics, Optics, and Electronics (INAOE), Mexico, in 2009 and 2014, respectively.
+\begin{IEEEbiography}[{ }]{Juan Irving Vasquez} received his M.Sc. and Ph.D. degrees from the National Institute for Astrophysics, Optics, and Electronics (INAOE), Mexico, in 2009 and 2014, respectively.
 He earned his B.S. degree in Computer Sciences from the Tehuacan Institute of Technology, Mexico, in 2006.
 From 2016 to 2021, he served as a researcher at the National Council of Science and Technology (CONACYT) in Mexico.
 Since 2021, he has been a full-time professor at the National Polytechnic Institute (IPN).
-His research interests include robotics, motion planning, view planning, and their applications to object reconstruction, inspection, and surveillance E-mail: jvasquezg@ipn.mx ORCID iD:0000-0001-8427-9333
+His research interests include robotics, motion planning, view planning, and their applications to object reconstruction, inspection, and surveillance.